Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

 - The value of both confirmed and unconfirmed sales orders affects the **Total Sales Order** field in the **Customer** module.
 	* To access the **Customer** module, click the customer's name.

-Inventory Update
-Confirming the sales order updates the inventory.
+**Inventory Update**: Confirming the sales order updates the inventory.

-To view the inventory, click Item Management, then select Products.
+* To view the inventory, click Item Management, then select Products.
-In the left pane, select the product from your sales order items.
+* In the left pane, select the product from your sales order items.
-Once the sales order is confirmed, the values in the Sold and Demand fields will automatically update.
+* After confirming the sales order, the values in the **Sold** and **Demand** fields will automatically update.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/06_confirm_sales_order.png" width="350" height="300">